stackmuncher/static-pages/content/about/developers/features/proprietary.md

 StackMuncher analyzes your code locally on your machine without disclosing a single line of it.

-The app is a [100% open-source](https://github.com/stackmuncher/stm) single-file executable written in Rust for Linux, iOS and Windows.
+The app is a [100% open-source](https://github.com/stackmuncher/stm) single-file executable written in Rust for Linux, macOS and Windows.